 With respect to heating equipment frequency and duration of use, the study team observed a direct correlation between extreme outdoor air temperatures and increased usage of electricity.
 The study team found that depending on the hour, ductless heat pumps used between 150 percent and 216 percent more electricity on the extremely cold days relative to typical winter days.
 Because the study team are only tracking electricity, these electricity curves cannot tell us about the use of back-up sources, nor at what effectiveness heat pumps performed.

 For ducted systems, the study team also found that these systems did not use more electricity on these two cold nights than they did on the average winter night or in the early morning hours but did use considerably more electricity in the middle of the day and evenings on the coldest days than they did on typical winter days (for only the compressor electricity use).
-This indicates that these homes may have been using some form of backup energy during these cold periods.
+This indicates that these homes may have been using some form of backup heat during the coldest overnight periods.